julianocosta89/otel-lab/README.md

 ## Lab Details

-The Lab contains an application composed by 2 services, plus a Postgres database:
+The Lab contains an application composed of 2 services, plus a Postgres database:

-- Weather (Python) - User can query the weather for a specific location.
+- Weather (Python) - Users can query the weather for a specific location.
   - The service exposes 2 endpoints:
     - `/weather/<location>/<country>`
       - eg: <http://localhost:8080/weather/Linz/Austria>